This blog was revised and updated on February 11, 2025.

 Data entry in laboratories was previously performed using physical notebooks.
 Not only was this tedious, but it also resulted in errors and inefficiency in operations.
-With the advent of Electronic Lab Notebook (ELN) software, traditional notebooks became obsolete.
+With the advent of Electronic Lab Notebook software, traditional notebooks became obsolete.
 While this led to improved efficiency and collaboration, a wide variety of ELNs started appearing on the market, making it difficult for labs to find the right solution.
 If you are in a similar situation, here’s a comprehensive guide to the different types of electronic lab notebooks available.

 Use the links above to skip ahead to the questions you’re most interested in.